riyasoy/The-Sparks-Foundation-/README.md

 # The-Sparks-Foundation-
-Hi !
-I have been selected as a Data Sciece and Business Analytics Intern at The Sparks Foundation for the SEPT 2021 Batch.
+Hi everyone !🙋🏻‍♀️ I have been selected as a Data Science and Business Analytics Intern at The Sparks Foundation for the SEPT 2021 Batch.
-I will be posting the output coded videos on my LinkedIn page.
+I will be posting the output coded videos on my LinkedIn page. 👩🏻‍💻

-I have posted the # Task 1: Prediction Using Supervised Machine Learning.
+I have posted the
+# Task 1: Prediction Using Supervised Machine Learning.

 feel free to check them out and feedbacks are much appreciated.
 Thank you!